-Bahnhofstrasse is part of a cycle of ten art songs on poems by James Joyce that I wrote during the winter and spring of 2019.
+Bahnhofstrasse is part of a cycle of ten songs for solo voice on poems by James Joyce that I wrote in early 2019.
+I arranged three of those solo voice settings—Night Piece, Strings in the Earth and Air, and Bahnhofstrasse—for performance by mixed chorus.

 The eyes that mock me sign the way